-- Talk about what makes the world of imagination such fun. - Ask the students to share some of the stories and who tells them the stories, etc. - Ask the students to do the exercise on their own and the their partners can check their work. - Read the lesson aloud or ask the students to read parts of it. - Explain the words and their meanings.
-Reading creates familiarisation with words. - Ask in-text questions: Have you visited your grandparents?
+Warm Up ♦ Look at the pictures and discuss the stories that have these characters, with the students. ♦ Talk about what makes the world of imagination such fun. ♦ Talk about what makes the world of imagination such fun. ♦ Ask the students to share some of the stories and who tells them the stories, etc. ♦ Ask the students to do the exercise on their own and the their partners can check their work.
+Read and Enjoy ♦ Read the lesson aloud or ask the students to read parts of it. ♦ Explain the words and their meanings.
+Reading creates familiarisation with words. ♦ Ask in-text questions: Have you visited your grandparents?
 Have you been to small towns and villages?
 Have you been to a fair?
-What was the treasure? etc.

-Read and Enjoy

-Read and Understand

-- Discuss the questions in Exercises A, B, C and D and ask the students to answer orally first. - Where necessary, write the answers on the board to help them in answering questions on the text, whether oral or written. - Focus on the central idea of the story that wealth is meant to be used for the welfare of all people and not hoarded by a few. - They may then write down the answers of Exercises B-D. - HOTS: Read and discuss the questions in the class.
+What was the treasure? etc. Read and Understand ♦ Discuss the questions in Exercises A, B, C and D and ask the students to answer orally first.
+Understand ♦ Where necessary, write the answers on the board to help them in answering questions on the text, whether oral or written. ♦ Focus on the central idea of the story - that wealth is meant to be used for the welfare of all people and not hoarded by a few. ♦ They may then write down the answers of Exercises B-D. Think and Answer: Read and discuss the questions in the class.
 Then ask the students to write down the answers.
 The teacher must check individual answers.